uconneeb/systseminar/schedule.md

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Mar.
+10, 2021

+Following up on our discussion of methods for detecting introgression, Kristin will lead next week’s meeting on the role of introgression in the evolution of odonates (damselflies and dragonflies).
+Suvorov _et al_.
+2021.
+[Deep ancestral introgression shapes evolutionary history of dragonflies and damselflies](https://doi.org/10.1101/2020.06.25.172619) BioRxiv 20 Feb, 2021.

+### Mar.
 3, 2021

 We will continue discussion on the Hibbins and Hahn paper paper from last week, but in addition please read Chapter 6 of the Baum and Smith book.
 Come with questions and thoughts about how introgression may impact whatever phenomena you are most interested in.